leancodepl/arb_translate/README.md

 3. Save your API token in the environment variable `ARB_TRANSLATE_API_KEY` or add `arb-translate-api-key: {your-api-key}` to `l10n.yaml` or specify as command argument `--api-key {your-api-key}`
+4. Add `arb-translate-model-provider: vertex-ai` to `l10n.yaml` or specify as command argument `--model-provider: vertex-ai`
-4. Add `arb-translate-vertex-ai-project-url: {your-project-url}` to `l10n.yaml`
+5. Add `arb-translate-vertex-ai-project-url: {your-project-url}` to `l10n.yaml`
    or specify as command argument `--vertex-ai-project-url {your-project-url}`.
    Project url should look like this `https://{region}-aiplatform.googleapis.com/v1/projects/{your-project-id}/locations/{region}/publishers/google/models`

+### Custom model configuration
+You can use `arb_translate` with any model with an OpenAI-compatible API.
+To configure a custom model:

-5. Add `arb-translate-model-provider: vertex-ai` to `l10n.yaml` or specify as command argument `--model-provider: vertex-ai`
+1. Add `arb-translate-model-provider: custom` to `l10n.yaml` or specify as command argument `--model-provider: custom`
+2. Add `arb-translate-custom-model: {your-model-name}` to `l10n.yaml` or specify as command argument `custom-model: {your-model-name}`
+3. Add `arb-translate-custom-model-provider-base-url: {your-model-url}` to `l10n.yaml` or specify as command argument: `--custom-model-provider-base-url: {your-model-url}`
+4. (Optional) Set target batch size appropriately to model token count limits by adding `arb-translate-batch-size: {size}` to your `l10n.yaml` or specify as command argument `batch-size: {size}`.
+Batch size is the number of characters of ARB messages in a single batch and does not include the prompt or app context.

 ## Usage
 To generate translations, simply call arb_translate.
 All messages included in